 Photos and Review by Oyster.com Investigators

 Meanwhile, the old standbys that make the Beachcomber unique remain.
-Most notably, John Hirokawa's "Magic of Polynesia" show, which has been a Beachcomber mainstay for 10 years and, if the crowd the night I went was any indication, has more than a few good years left.
-Same goes for the Beachcomber's enormous restaurant and bar, Jimmy Buffett's, which was still hopping at midnight in the middle of the week when I was there.
+Most notably, John Hirokawa's "Magic of Polynesia" show, which has been a Beachcomber mainstay for numerous years.
+Same goes for the hotel's enormous restaurant and bar, Jimmy Buffett's, which stays hopping until it closes at midnight or 1 a.m., depending on the day of the week.

-Right in the heart of theaction, across the from the
+Right in the heart of the Waikiki action, across the street from the beach

-The Beachcomber is ideally situated for those who want to stay at the epicenter of Waikiki's famed shopping, dining, and drinking scene.
-It sits right on the busiest part of the main drag, , a touristy milelong stretch of shops, restaurants, and high-rise hotels that runs along Oahu's southeast coast. is across the street.
-Sprawling outdoor markets -- Duke's Market Place on one side, the International Market Place on the other -- flank the hotel.
-Beyond those, indoor malls galore.
+Just a two-minute walk down to the beach, the Holiday Inn Waikiki Beachcomber Resort is ideally situated for those who want to stay at the epicenter of Waikiki's famed shopping, dining, and drinking scene.
+It sits right on the busiest part of the main drag, Kalakaua Avenue, a touristy mile-long stretch of shops, restaurants, and high-rise hotels that run along Oahu's southeast coast.
+A Cheesecake Factory is across the street and popular among guests.

-Not quite beachcombing.
-It's across the street from the most famous stretch of one of the most famousin the world.
+Not quite a beachfront property.
+It's across the street from the most famous stretch of one of the most popular beaches in the world.

-Loosely speaking, the entire 1.5-mile stretch of sand alongside Kalakaua Avenue is known as.
+Loosely speaking, the entire 1.5-mile stretch of sand alongside Kalakaua Avenue is known as Waikiki Beach.
 In reality, it's more like three separate beaches, the borders of which vary depending on whom you ask.
-The Ohana Waikiki West is located across the street from the section called , which is the part you see on postcards of Waikiki: manicured, palm tree-dotted leading to a sunny white-sand beach.
-Children splash about in the shallow water near the shore, while surfers and (the rad new thing to do) patrol the outer waters.
+The Ohana Waikiki West is located across the street from the section called Queen's Beach, which is the part you see on postcards of Waikiki: manicured, palm tree-dotted lawns leading to a sunny white-sand beach.
+Children splash about in the shallow water near the shore, while surfers and standup paddle-boarders patrol the outer waters.

-Generic decor and few amenities, but they're clean, comfortable, relatively spacious, and newly renovated in 2008
+Generic decor and few amenities, but they're clean, comfortable, relatively spacious, and were renovated in 2008

 A fine, though not exceptional, place for the kids

-The Beachcomber does little to cater to children -- no kids' club, no organized activities -- but at least the young ones will dig the surfing museum and magic show, which has reduced rates for children ages four to 11 (see Entertainment, above).
-And I saw plenty of kids splashing around in the pool.
+The Beachcomber does little to cater to children -- no kids' club, no organized activities -- but at least the young ones will dig the surfing museum and magic show, which has reduced rates for children ages four to 11.
+Usually there's plenty of kids splashing around in the pool.

-The Beachcomber's restaurant, Jimmy Buffett's, rivals Duke's at the and the Cheesecake Factory across the street as the most popular restaurant in .
-Gourmet it ain't, but it's hard not to enjoy yourself, especially at night, when the takes the stage.
-The act rotates throughout the week, and supposedly Jimmy] himself makes an appearance now and then.
-When I was there, though, it was a local act doing stuck-in-your-head covers (John Mayer, anyone?).
-Fake palm trees, sunset hues, quirky signage ("ALL TRESPASSERS WILL BE (OFFERED A) SHOT"), and a video of a remote tropical beach projected onto the wall opposite the real add to the cheesi-- er, atmosphere.
+The hotel's restaurant, Jimmy Buffett's, rivals Duke's at the Outrigger and the Cheesecake Factory across the street as the most popular restaurant in Waikiki.
+Gourmet it ain't, but it's hard not to enjoy yourself, especially at night, when the band takes the stage.
+The act rotates throughout the week, and supposedly Jimmy himself makes an appearance now and then.
+Fake palm trees, sunset hues, quirky signage ("ALL TRESPASSERS WILL BE (OFFERED A) SHOT"), and a video of a remote tropical beach projected onto the wall opposite the real beach add to the cheesy but fun atmosphere.

-In 2008, the Beachcomber completed a $21-million overhaul -- so now's the time to go.
-The rooms are generic and the service can be erratic.
-But if you're looking for a perfectly decent hotel with some fun extras in the heart of , and don't want to overpay for beachfront real estate (that would be the Outrigger Waikiki across the street), the Beachcomber is a solid choice.
+In 2008, the 496-room Holiday Inn Waikiki Beachcomber Resort completed a $21-million overhaul to create this modern, tropical-inspired hotel.
+The rooms are generically decorated, but are clean, spacious and have a balcony.
+Although it's not a waterfront property, it's a 2-minute walk down to the gorgeous beach and in the heart of a busy shopping and dining area.
+It's a middle-range property, outfitted with basic amenities and an on-site restaurant.
+For guests that don't want to overpay for beachfront real estate (that would be the Outrigger Waikiki across the street), the Beachcomber is a solid choice.